 We encourage students to attend summer school through their home school district, if available.
-Occasionally, Middle College offers intersession courses in the summer or winter holiday.
+Occasionally, Middle College offers intersession courses during the summer or winter holiday.

 How do I apply?

 Students should see their school counselor for a referral or contact the Middle College office at 417-447-6997 to receive a packet.
 You may apply now online or feel free to stop by OTC’s Springfield campus and visit our office located in the Industry, Transportation & Technology Center (ITTC), suite 109.

 What is the selection process?